 - If your disability and limitations are obvious, the DPC won’t request medical documents.

-- If your disability is obvious but not your limitations, the DPC will request medical documents about your limitations, so they can find options to accommodate you.
+- If your disability is obvious but your limitations aren't obvious, the DPC will request medical documents about your limitations, so they can find options to accommodate you.

 Who is allowed to see my medical information?